Easy Pumpkin Fudge

 - When offering to some girlfriends, the two who were brave enough to eat fudge at 10 AM went back for seconds!

-- It’s super easy and perfect for fall!
-Who wouldn’t want to try Pumpkin Spice Fudge!!
+- It’s a super easy recipe and perfect for fall!
+Who wouldn’t want to try Pumpkin Spice Fudge?!!

 How to Make